Citizen Police Academy

 - Resident or have employment in Davidson County (this will be verified)

 - No arrest record (minor traffic violations are excluded) (this will be verified) this includes misdemeanor citations, if you have one, please don't apply unless your record had been expunged no matter how long ago it occurred.

-Participants in the CPA will learn about the intricacies of police work through the prospective of a variety of guest speakers, including members of the police department's various specialized components.
+Participants in the academy will learn about the intricacies of police work through the prospective of a variety of guest speakers, including members of the police department's various specialized components.